sgothel/direct_bt/README.md

 Goals
 ============
-This project aims to create a clean, modern and easy to use Bluetooth LE and BREDR API fully accessible through C++, Java and other languages.
+This project aims to create a clean, modern and easy to use API for [Bluetooth LE and BREDR](https://www.bluetooth.com/specifications/bluetooth-core-specification/), fully accessible through C++, Java and other languages.

 Version 2
 ==========
-Starting with version 2.1.0, the *TinyB* Java API has slightly changed to support new features provided by the new *Direct-BT* implementation.
+Starting with version 2.1.0, the *TinyB* Java API has been refactored to support all new features of its new *Direct-BT* implementation.

 As of today, the *TinyB* Java API comprises two implementations, *Direct-BT* and *TinyB*.

 Direct-BT
 ----------
-*Direct-BT* provides direct Bluetooth LE and BREDR programming without intermediate layers, offering robust high-performance Bluetooth support.
+*Direct-BT* provides direct [Bluetooth LE and BREDR](https://www.bluetooth.com/specifications/bluetooth-core-specification/) programming, offering robust high-performance support for embedded & desktop with zero overhead via C++ and Java.

-By having least system and userspace dependencies and zero overhead, Direct-BT is suitable for embedded device configurations and desktop.

-*Direct-BT* supports a fully event driven workflow from discovery to GATT programming, implementing & using the platform agnostic HCI and GATT/L2CAP Bluetooth layer.
+*Direct-BT* supports a fully event driven workflow from device discovery to GATT programming, using its platform agnostic HCI and GATT/L2CAP implementation.

 [AdapterStatusListener](https://ict.zafena.se/direct_bt/build/documentation/cpp/html/classdirect__bt_1_1AdapterStatusListener.html)
 allows listening to adapter changes and device discovery and